American Board of Pathology

 To acknowledge the diverse activities in the practice of Pathology and to accommodate the interests of individuals wanting to enter the field, the American Board of Pathology offers primary certification through the following three routes: Pathology – Anatomic/Pathology – Clinical, Pathology – Anatomic, or Pathology – Clinical.
 A variety of subspecialty certificates are offered.
 Primary certification in Pathology – Anatomic or Pathology – Clinical may be combined with some of the subspecialty certifications.

-Specialty training required prior to board certification: Three to four years
+Training required prior to board certification: Three to four years

 Certification in one of the following subspecialties requires additional training and assessment as specified by the board.